fridgesrunning/AbstractOTDPlugins/AdaptiveRadialFollow/README.md

 15. load x.json into otd
 16. press save
 17. profit

+i would rather use bezier interpolator than temporal resampler cause temporal can act weird if your cursor is going fast enough

 you can mess with the code and run build.ps1 on that folder if you want i just use dotnet build BUT its a noob guide